amasoft-dr/cabinets.js/README.md

 ### It is not tied to any UI library

 It is not tied to any UI library like React or Vue, you can use it with plain-old-vanilla Javascript, and will work.
 However, we have a Cabinets-react.js which makes simple the integration with React.js.
-Please click **here** to check this project.
+Please check **[Cabinets-reac.js](https://github.com/amasoft-dr/cabinets-react.js)** to check this project.

 ### It does not have dependencies